oktadev/jhipster-microservices-example/TUTORIAL.md

 ## Deploy to the Cloud

 What good is a microservices architecture if it's not deployed to a PaaS (Platform as a Service)?!
-PaaS providers are also known as "the cloud", and allow you to easily deploy and scale microservices as needed.
+PaaS providers are also known as "the cloud", and allow you to deploy and scale microservices as needed.
 Docker provides a mechanism to "package" your applications as an entire bundle.
 A Docker container includes the operating system and services needed to run your application.
 Often, Docker containers are used for the individual components of your architecture.
 For example, you'll have a Docker container for each app, as well as one for PostgreSQL, MongoDB, and